TravinDSO/AIText2Voice/README.md

-# Text to Speech Converter
+# AIText2Voice

-This is a simple Text to Speech (TTS) application built using Python's `tkinter` library and OpenAI's API for text-to-speech conversion.
+This is a simple Text-to-speech (TTS) application built using Python's `tkinter` library and OpenAI's API for text-to-speech conversion.
 It allows users to input text, select a voice, and generate audio files in MP3 format.
 Users can also apply optional audio filters using `ffmpeg`.

 <a href="https://www.buymeacoffee.com/travin" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>